 First of all, I love real books, so I knew that Kindle was going to be inferior.
 I knew I would miss holding my book with a cradled bend in its pages, perfectly spooned in my hands.
 I knew it would be difficult to give up paper, with its glorious smells and textures.
 I knew that Kindle would be lacking in intimacy.
 But I was willing to temporarily sacrifice all that I knew for $4.99.
 You see, my daughter received a Kindle for Christmas, and ever since then I’ve been tempted with the cheap deals constantly posted on the internet.
 Free downloads in exchange for reviews on my blog, $1.99 offers, $2.99…all in the click of a button, I can immediately be delivered what I desire.
 But I was fighting off the temptation, that is, until yesterday’s deal.
-That’s right, just after reflecting on the great article in Modern Reformation Magazine written by Tullian Tchividjian in relation to his new book, Jesus + Nothing = Everything, the carrot was waved before my eyes.
+That’s right, all it took was a carrot waved before my eyes on Tim Challies’ A La Carte of a book I had been meaning to read.
 I could download it for just $4.99.
 I took the bait.

 So this morning I asked my daughter to show me how to use the thing, and I took it with me to Bible Study.
 I go straight to church on Tuesday mornings from dropping my kids off at school.
 I have about an hour and fifteen minutes before class to pray, go over my lesson again, make copies, and gather my thoughts.
 But sometimes I still have an extra ten minutes or so, and that is where Kindle came in.
 With all my preconceived notions and snotty biases for real books, I was still shocked by how insipid my date was.
 He looks all clever in his black tuxedo, but he’s like hiring an escort rather than a real date.
 You quickly realize this when you have to turn him on.
 Immediately, the battery power is displayed right next to the time.
 Time?
 I don’t want to look at the stinken’ time when I’m reading!
 Battery power?
 Now I have to be nervous about whether you’re going to last through my book?
 He only puts out what you charge him for.